 - We integrate that knowledge into a thorough investigation of wellness programs, from planning to management.

-Internships complete the program —and provide opportunities for students to concentrate their experiences.
+- Internships complete the program —and provide opportunities for you to concentrate your experiences.

-After completing a 24-credit core curriculum in the major, students will have an opportunity to select one of four tracks for customization of the program:
+After completing a 24-credit core curriculum in the major, students will have an opportunity to select a track for customization of the program: